CEN3031Team10f/Emerald-Project02-10f/README.md

 2. Run `docker compose up` from `/`

    > Grant permission to the **scripts** and **server** directories if you are prompted
+3. Edit Strapi admin roles as seen fit.
+For testing, we allowed all roles to have access to every function in the 3 backend points we created (gallery-posts, unpinned-comments, pinned-comements).

 ### Staging